-Gastronomy of Porto: Traditions and Unmissable Restaurants
+Gastronomy of Porto: Traditional Dishes

 Porto’s food scene is a paradise for lovers of hearty, honest cooking, where Portugal’s rich culinary tradition meets modern, innovative touches.
 The city is renowned for substantial dishes, authentic flavors, and fresh local ingredients.
 When you visit, explore Porto’s culinary traditions and make time for these can’t-miss restaurants during your stay.